 This is not the first time that researchers caution about the effect of watching sports on the viewers' cardiac health.

 However, this is the first time that researchers have studied the effect of watching hockey on heart responses.

 The team was led by Dr. Paul Khairy, of the Montreal Heart Institute at the University of Montreal in Canada, and the first author of the study is Leia T. Khairy, of the Royal West Academy, also in Montreal.

 Watching hockey doubles heart rate

 Dr. Khairy and his colleagues examined 20 healthy men and women aged 18 and over.
 Participants were invited to fill in a questionnaire on their general health, as well as to answer questions assessing their support and passion for hockey teams.

 The participants were also asked to each wear a cardiac Holter monitor as they were watching a hockey game.

 The researchers assessed the participants' heart rate at baseline, in a calm, resting position.
-They also evaluated the intensity of the physical stress response using the guidelines from the United States Department of Health and Human Services.
+They also evaluated the intensity of the physical stress response using the

 On average, the study found a 75 percent increase in the participants' heart rate when they were watching the game on television, and a 110 percent increase when they watched it in person.